GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/solutions.md

   car_number
   driver_name
 ```

+> **Note** Some OS's append a `.txt` extension to the notebook file when downloaded, that needs to be fixed before uploading the file to BigQuery Studio.

 After determining and running the correct SQL, the following prompt should, in most cases :), give the correct answer.